Use Workflow processes to automate processes that don't require user interaction

 Depending on how the app is built, users can create or modify their workflows in the app.

-Developers can create workflows using information in the Dynamics 365 for Customer Engagement apps Developer Guide and solutions you purchase may include workflows that you may modify.
+Developers can create workflows using information in the Dynamics 365 Customer Engagement (on-premises) Developer Guide and solutions you purchase may include workflows that you may modify.

 In the solution explorer, select Processes and click New.